Coronavirus - accessing Financial Support for you and your tenants

 Mortgage holidays are only available to people who are up to date with their payments.

-However, from 19th March 2020 mortgage lenders have agreed to suspend all possession orders and not start any new court actions for 90 days.
+However, from 19 March 2020 mortgage lenders agreed to suspend all possession actions against borrowers.
+This was originally for 90 days but has now been extended until 31 October 2020.

 How do I establish my tenant has been impacted by coronavirus?